microsoft/AzureTrailblazerAcademy/month1/labs/lab_WebApps/README.md

 5. Click the **Create** button

-You should see a progress bar and a message **Your deployment is underway..**
+You should see a deployment screen with progress bar and a message **Your deployment is underway..**

 ![Web Service Basic Tab](images/webapp-create-underway.JPG)

-This screen will transition to .. **Your web app is deployed..'
+This screen will transition to .. **Your deployment was successful..**.
+There was no need to wait on this page, you could be doing something else.

+6. You have successfully create a new 'App Service'.

 ## Step 4: Go to your newly created Web App
 1. In the Azure Portal, search for **App Services**